KarMarsten/UseYourTools/README.md

 - **expo-notifications** - Event reminders
 - **expo-print** & **expo-sharing** - PDF generation and sharing
 - **react-native-webview** - In-app report viewing

 ---

-## 📄 Original PDF Planner

-The repository also includes the original prompt-driven PDF planner workflow for generating GoodNotes-compatible planner PDFs.

-### Using the PDF Prompt

-1. Open `prompts/GoodNotesPlannerPrompt.md`
-2. Copy the prompt and paste into ChatGPT or another LLM
-3. Generate a 7-page PDF with the specified time blocks and earth-tone aesthetic
-4. Import into GoodNotes, Notability, or your favorite handwriting app

-See `docs/Usage.md` for detailed instructions on customizing and using the PDF planner.

----